rjhancock/megamek-games/index.md

 The public servers below are provided by members of the community with a commitment to keep them updated and cover the cost of running them.

-If you have any issues with setup, or need more clairification, this site is hosted on Github Pages.
+If you have any issues with setup, or need more clarification, this site is hosted on Github Pages.
 Please open an issue at its [Repository](https://github.com/rjhancock/megamek-games).

 ## Public Servers

 These servers are provided for the public to use.
-You MUST use the same version posted to prevent errors from gameplay.
+You MUST use the same version posted to prevent errors from game play.
 List will be updated as servers are added, removed, and updated.

 |Server Name|Port Number|Version|Game Size|Provided By|